 Medicine has many terms that you would find difficult to understand if you aren’t in the field.
 Many specialists work in the field with different titles, too.
 One of those is podiatrists – and not many people know what they do and if they are doctors.
 Different professionals in the medical world deal with various issues.
-And there are specific issues that podiatrists deal with.
+There are specific issues that podiatrists deal with, you can see a podiatrist in person, but they can also provide Telehealth Podiatry Canberra over a video call if necessary.
 Below, you can find out more about what a podiatrist is and what they do.

 Are Podiatrists Doctors?